incognito187/aws/README.md

 into the internal states of distributed systems and microservices, as well as the communication between their components, through the collection and analysis of data.
 This capability is now a crucial part of the daily practice of software engineers.

-In AWS cloud computing, before client workloads are exposed to the internet, a trusted network boundary called a Virtual Private Cloud (VPC) is required.
-Amazon VPC provides AWS clients with control over their virtual networking environment, including resource placement, connectivity, and security.
+In AWS cloud computing, before client workloads are exposed to the internet, a trusted network boundary framework called a Virtual Private Cloud (VPC) is required.
+Amazon VPC affords AWS users control over their virtual networking framework environment, and including resource placement, connectivity, and security.
 Observability in AWS begins with the VPC, and ends with the resources that a software workload requires to function.

 Network traffic within a trusted boundary, such as a Virtual Private Cloud (VPC), is called East-West traffic.